Skip to main content

 Get Licensed

-If you operate a motorcycle in Virginia, you must hold a valid Class "M", "M2", or "M3" designation or a motorcycle driver's license.
+If you operate a motorcycle in Virginia, you must hold a valid Class "M", "M2" or "M3" designation or a motorcycle only license.

 Wear the Proper Riding Gear

 Despite the best prevention efforts, motorcycle crashes do occur.
 In a crash, the most important factor for reducing injury to a motorcyclist is personal protection.
-The proper riding gear—a helmet, eye protection, leather jackets and trousers, durable gloves, and proper footwear—can provide this personal protection.
+The proper motorcycle specific riding gear—a helmet, eye protection, jacket made to provide protection (i.e., leather or reinforced synthetic materials) and trousers, durable gloves, and proper footwear—can provide this personal protection.

 Helmets